 Most podcast courses spend 80% on production and 20% (if any) on the actual interview.
 We do the opposite.
 The interview is the 20% that produces 80% of the result.

 Self-paced video lessons plus a workbook that helps you find what you need fast.
-You can apply Module 2 (the Interview Brief) to your very next recording.
+You can run Module 2's Interview Brief on your very next recording.

 If you mostly host, start here.
 If you mostly appear as a guest, start with Guest Advantage.
 If you do both, the A to Z Bundle is the move, and you save $197.

-The hosts whose shows actually travel aren't more talented.
-They've just been trained on the part of the craft that matters most.
-You can be too.
+The hosts whose shows travel aren't more talented.
+They've been trained on the one part of the craft that actually moves the needle.
+Now you can be too.

 Enroll at the launch price →$997 · One-time · 30-day money-back guarantee